 The answer to this question is an emphatic YES.
-When you call an alcohol addiction hotline, the main objective of the call is to find a course of treatment.
+When an individual calls an alcohol addiction hotline, the main objective of the call is to find a course of treatment.
 In fact, the staff will try their best to find one that will meet the individual’s unique situation.
 Basing their recommendations on the caller’s unique situation, the professionals who staff these hotlines strive to find the most appropriate detox and rehab solution.
 This way, they can best help the addict revert to an alcohol-free life.

 Why Should One Call A Hotline?

-If you or someone you know is struggling with alcohol abuse, make sure to seek professional help.
+If someone is struggling with alcohol abuse, make sure to seek professional help.
 Alcoholism is a destructive addiction on both physical and emotional levels.
 Furthermore, the disorder does not solely affect the alcoholic but also affects their loved ones.

 In many cases, a person’s first step towards an alcohol-free life is the call they make to a helpline.
-Once you have made the call, the professionally trained staff of an alcohol withdrawal hotline will see to providing you the best detox and recovery treatment possible.
+Once an individual has made the call, the professionally trained staff of an alcohol withdrawal hotline will see to providing them the best detox and recovery treatment possible.

-However, you must be open to receiving the help.
-If you do, it will get you back on the right track.
+However, a person must be open to receiving the help.
+If they do, it will get they back on the right track.
 So, don’t hesitate.
 Get in contact with one of many alcohol hotlines, and talk as soon as possible to a friendly and non-judgmental professional.